 - Cocoa-I like to use Dutch processed cocoa but you can use unsweetened cocoa powder.
 Splurge and use a high quality cocoa for the best chocolate flavor.
 I like this Dutch processed cocoa or this one!

 - Espresso Powder-The espresso powder is optional but I like using it because it intensifies the chocolate flavor.
+I highly recommend using it for the best brownies.
+It really makes a difference.

 - Salt-Use kosher salt or sea salt.

 - Chocolate-I like to use semi-sweet chocolate chunks, but feel free to use chocolate chips.
 Guittard brand is my favorite!
-I also like the big

 Can I add Nuts?